Complete New Zealand (32 Days) – From £4,210

 - Follow your Maori guide into the forest at Waipoua and learn about the ancient Kauri trees, including ‘the lord of the forest’ Tane Mahuta

-Collect your rental vehicle and drive north over the Auckland Harbour Bridge, along the Hibiscus Coast Highway to the Waipoua Forest.
+Collect your rental vehicle and drive north along the Hibiscus Coast Highway to the Waipoua Forest to learn about the ancient Kauri trees, including ‘the lord of the forest’ Tane Mahuta.

-Follow the path of the Ngāpuhi Iwi warriors to the Flagstaff battlegrounds and finally to tranquil and pretty Paihia, a seaside town with a relaxed holiday feel.
+Follow the path of the Ngāpuhi Iwi warriors to the Flagstaff battlegrounds and on to the pretty seaside town of Paihia.

 - Get up close to the largest flock of Wrybills in the world at the Shorebird Centre and view the gleaming white shell banks there

-Head south, through the lush farmland of Waikato to the Firth of Thames and stop off at the Miranda Shorebird Centre to learn about some of New Zealand’s most fascinating birdlife.
+Head south, through the Waikato to the Miranda Shorebird Centre to learn about some of New Zealand’s most fascinating birdlife.
+Stroll the beautiful beaches of the Coromandel

 - Wander along the beach to Cathedral Cove, to view the naturally formed archway on the beach, one of the most photographed sites in the country